Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

 \subsection{No-arbitrage for the Trading Desk}

-Following \cite{BR2015}, we will now examine a stronger no-arbitrage property of a model, which is directly related to a predetermined family $\sC$ of contracts.
-The goal to impose a more stringent no-arbitrage condition, which not only accounts for the nonlinearity of the market, but also explicitly refers to a family of contracts under consideration.
-Regrettably, the class of models that are arbitrage-free in the sense of Definition \ref{defarbt} could still be too encompassing, and thus it is unclear whether the pricing irregularities mentioned in the preceding section will be eliminated (for an example, see Section \ref{sec.app2}).
+Following Bielecki and Rutkowski \cite{BR2015}, we will now examine a stronger no-arbitrage property of a market model, which is intimately related to a predetermined family $\sC$ of financial contracts.
+Our goal is here to propose a more stringent no-arbitrage condition, which not only accounts for the nonlinearity of the market, but also explicitly refers to a family of contracts under consideration.
+Unfortunately, the class of models that are arbitrage-free in the sense of Definition \ref{defarbt} seems to be too encompassing and thus it is still unclear whether valuation irregularities commented upon in the preceding section will be completely eliminated (for an example, see Section \ref{sec4.2.3}).